yiisoft/view/docs/use-in-web-environment.md

 The `renderAjax()` method is similar to `render()` except that it will surround the view being rendered with the calls of `beginPage()`, `head()`, `beginBody()`, `endBody()` and `endPage()`.
-By doing so, the method is able to inject into the rendering result with `JS/CSS` scripts and files that are registered with the view.
+By doing so, the method is able to inject JavaScript, CSS, and files, registered in the view template, into the rendering result.

 ```php
 $view->renderAjax('blog/posts', [